exkcd/blag/_posts/2023-02-06-a-little-poem.md

 ---
 layout: post
-title: a little poem
+title: A little poem
-description: to the monochromatic melancholic melody I sing in my head
+description: To the monochromatic melancholic melody I sing in my head
 ---
 life is looking